nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 ## 1. Introduction

-Tâche is an application meant for people who store, retrieve and edit their to-do tasks frequently.
-Our target audience is also people who prefer typing on the keyboard over the mouse.
+Tâche is an application designed for people who store, retrieve and edit their to-do tasks frequently.
+We are also targeting our application towards desktop users who prefer typing on the keyboard over the mouse.
 Hence, primary input for the application will be command-driven and using the Command Line Interface (CLI).

 ## 2. Setting up